Asorosina/Trivia-Game/README.md

 ### ANDROID APP - Trivia-Game
 This is my third Android app. <br/>

-It's a trivia game developed using Java, XML and Android Studio and uses animations, saves score data using SharedPreferences and extracts questions by parsing in JSON. <br/>
+It's a trivia game developed using Java, XML and Android Studio and it uses animations, saves score data using SharedPreferences and extracts questions by parsing in JSON. <br/>
 I built it to combine the knowledge gained from developing my previous apps to create something a bit more complex. <br/>

 The question box rotates when the answer is incorrect and the text colour changes to red.